 OnePlus 8 Pro vs. Samsung Galaxy S20+: OnePlus just gives you more value

-OnePlus has been making phones with robust hardware for several years now, but the main issue with its devices in the past was that they didn't have all the extras that you'd normally find in a "true" flagship.
+OnePlus makes some of the best Android phones, but the main issue with its devices in the past was that they didn't have all the extras that you'd normally find in a "true" flagship.
 Wireless charging and IP68 water resistance, in particular, were two notable omissions from last year's devices, and thankfully OnePlus has rectified that problem this year.

 The OnePlus 8 Pro comes with an insane 30W fast charging standard that offers the same charging speeds as its wired system.
 You also get full IP68 water resistance, and there really isn't any major omission this time around, and that is a big deal.